 Every ending is also a beginning

-The principle of endings also being beginnings applies not just to life but also to its phases.
-With the end of a spiritually inspiring retreat comes the beginning of an opportunity to apply in practice what we have learnt in principle.
-By embracing the opportunity to walk the talk, we open ourselves to experience the inclusiveness of spiritual truth.
-When we strive to serve in a devotional mood even in non-spiritual settings, we increasingly sense Krishna’s presence.
-We realize that he can illuminate and empower not just in a serene retreat setting but also in daily life’s rough-and-tough.
+The principle that endings are also beginnings applies to life’s phases too.
+For example, when a spiritually inspiring retreat ends, the opportunity to apply what we have learnt begins.
+By embracing that opportunity, we experience the inclusiveness of bhakti.
+When we strive to serve Krishna even in non-spiritual settings, we increasingly sense his all-pervading presence.
+We realize that his remembrance can enrich us not just in a serene retreat but also in daily life’s rough-and-tough.

-By meditating on both the cyclic nature of existence and the enduring nature of our spiritual core, we can see every ending as a beginning.
-And by looking for the opportunities opened by the transition, we can progress towards attaining our full potential as Krishna’s blissful parts.
+By thus meditating on both the cyclic nature of material existence and the enduring nature of our devotional connection with Krishna, we can see every ending as a beginning.
+And by looking for the opportunities latent in the transition, we can progress towards relishing supreme spiritual happiness as his blissful parts.

 To know more about this verse, please click on the image